All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 One of the most unexpected findings from GLP-1 medications is their potential impact on addiction.
 The GLP-1 addiction alcohol research has captured attention from neuroscientists, addiction specialists, and patients alike.

 One of the most unexpected findings from GLP-1 medications is their potential impact on addiction.
 The GLP-1 addiction alcohol research has captured attention from neuroscientists, addiction specialists, and patients alike.
 People on GLP-1 medications have reported reduced interest in alcohol, nicotine, and other substances.
-And preclinical studies suggest this is not just anecdotal) there may be a real biological mechanism at work.
+And preclinical studies suggest this isn't just anecdotal) there may be a real biological mechanism at work.

 Key Takeaways: - The Reward Pathway Connection - Alcohol Consumption Research - Opioid, Nicotine, and Other Substance Use - Understand what patients are experiencing